meaghaneleanor/ods-theme/standards/basics.md

 }
 ```

 The trade-off is that the HTML will look a little bit more redundant, like `<a class="ontario-button ontario-button--disabled">`, but this will be easier to maintain in the long-run.
+If you need to share code between classes but the baseline code will never be used, consider using a [placeholder](when-to-use-extends-vs-mixins).

 ## Nesting